catchpoint/WebPageTest/docker/local/README.md

 ## Platforms
 Recommended Platforms:
-Windows: Untested, but should work.
+- Windows: Untested, but should work.
-Macintosh: Tested.
+- Macintosh: Tested.
-Linux: Tested.
+- Linux: Tested.
-WSL2: Failed.
+- WSL2: Failed.

 The reason for failure on WSL2 is because WSL2 does not have the network interface to be able to Traffic Shape, Which is needed for WPT Agent.
-## Running A Local Webpagetest Server with Wptagent
+## Running A Local Webpagetest Server with Wptagent(Recommended)

 Clone the project